crytic/building-secure-contracts/program-analysis/slither/exercise1.md

 # Exercise 1: Function Overridden Protection

-The goal is to create a script that fills in a missing feature of Solidity: function overriding protection.
+The goal is to create a script that fills in a solidity feature of Solidity that were not present in previous version of Solidity: function overriding protection.

 [exercises/exercise1/coin.sol](exercises/exercise1/coin.sol) contains a function that must never be overridden: